 I vow to take more bathrooms in the future and meanwhile, here are some that didn’t get away.

 I was fascinated by the buttons on a Japanese toilet.
 This was in 2003 before I had a digital camera.
 Back then you didn’t waste precious film on photos of toilets!Japan actually had two very different types of toilets – the ultramodern ones (often labeled in English as ‘Western’) and the other, usually not labelled, which were old-fashioned squat toilets.
-The first time I encountered one of these was in Thailand in 1993 and I had some very awkward moments until I saw muddy footprints on the western-style toilet seats in a mall.
+The first time I encountered one of these was in Thailand in 1993 and I had some very awkwardly balanced moments until I saw some muddy footprints on the western-style toilet seats in a mall.
 A sign like this would have helped as well…Who knows which type of toilets lurk behind these doors in Laos?The English word ‘Toilet’ seems to work in most countries (use a French accent in France or Belgium) but most languages have a set of euphemisms that change from country to country, even among those that speak the same language.
 In Mexico bathrooms are called ‘Baños’ or ‘Servicios’ or ‘Damas’ (Ladies) and ‘Caballeros’ (Gentlemen).But ask for a ‘Baños’ (Baths) or ‘Servicios’ (Services) in Spain and they just look at you strangely.
 I suppose it’s all those Brit tourists but there they are called ‘WCs’ like this public washroom on a beach in Spain.And in Spanish-speaking Honduras they call them ‘Sanitarios’ as this directory in the archeological ruins of Copan shows.Sometimes it is necessary to pay for the use of a toilet compounding the intimidation – just how much do you tip and just how much is this unfamiliar coin worth anyway?
-I like this one in Holland – the price and instructions are very clear, especially the last one which says ‘Run!’.Now for some more glamorous bathrooms such as this one in the Kasteel de Haar near Utrecht in Holland.The turquoise bathroom in the Sonneveld House in Rotterdam, Holland.
+I like this one in Holland – the price and instructions are very clear, especially the last instruction which indicates ‘Run!’.Now for some more glamorous bathrooms such as this one in the Kasteel de Haar near Utrecht in Holland.The turquoise bathroom in the Sonneveld House in Rotterdam, Holland.

 Roman bathhouse at Clunia in Spain.Did I say glamorous?
 How about this classic outhouse in amongst the trees in Merritt, BC?